jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 > _NOTE:_ I'm currently looking into switching from nvm to [volta](https://volta.sh/)

+- [z][z] - Tracks your most used directories, based on 'frecency'.
+After a short learning phase, `z` will take you to the most 'frecent' directory that matches ALL of the regexes given on the command line, in order:
+  - `brew install z`
 - [bat][bat] - A cat clone with syntax highlighting and Git integration:
   - `brew install bat`
 - [delta][delta] - A viewer for git and diff output: